Tuesday, 16 March 2021

 One is left with the probably correct impression of a cast of Boulevard theatre players turned loose in then busy designer Lucien Aguettand’s spacious, windowless movie studio decors.

-There are untitled DVDs on this one but we do better with Deval’s 1936 Club de Femmes / French Girls’ Club which is on You Tube in a passable copy with translation.
+There are untitled DVDs on this one but we do better with Deval’s 1936 Club de Femmes / French Girls’ Club, which is on You Tube in a passable copy with translation.
 It shows its director's familiarity with film form advanced.
 We open with yet another montage of converging train rails as young women with suitcases arrive in big city Paris.
 Mother Julienne Paroli tells her daughter to send money as soon as possible.
-However at the sleazy rooming house where the manageress assures the new comer of respectability though the key to her door won’t be ready till the next day, a man’s feet are seen entering.
+However at the sleazy rooming house where the manageress assures the newcomer of respectability though the key to her door won’t be ready till the next day, a man’s feet are seen entering.

 This situation can’t go on so a philanthropist whose statue adorns the entrance, sets up a guest house to be run by Eve Francis no less (L’Herbier’s Eldorado) She has installed resident Doctor Valentine Tessier (Renoir’s Madam Bovary).
 Of the hundred and forty girls scampering around the pool and reading room in skimpy outfits, we get to know four.